Herbs and Supplements

 What are the possible side effects?

 Most supplements are safe when used as directed.
-However, some of them can interfere with other medicines you are taking.
+However, they can have side effects, and some of them can also interfere with other medicines you are taking.
 This means that the medicines might not work as well or might cause worse side effects.
 Sometimes, herbs or other supplements can cause problems like liver or kidney damage.3,4

 Before taking any new herbal or vitamin supplements for your axSpA, talk to your doctor.
 Make sure to tell them about all the medicines and other supplements you are taking.
 Ask them what you can expect when taking the supplement.
 Also, call your doctor if you have any changes that concern you while taking herbs or supplements.